 Firstly, the only reason why I wrote to Archbishop Tutu was because he wrote to me, because he was asked to do so by those who marched with him.
 It is as simple as that.
-I trust that your replying on his behalf does not signify a motion of noconfidence in the Archbishop's note the fact that the SACC apparently no longer believes that the Archbishop can act and speak on its behalf.
+I trust that your replying on his behalf does not signify a motion of no-confidence in the Archbishop's confidence in the Archbishop's handling of the matter, but I did note the fact that the SACC apparently no longer believes that the Archbishop can act and speak on its behalf.